hiveot/idprov-standard/README.md

 ## Discovery

-For automated M2M provisioning the standard defines the use of DNS-SD/Zeroconf for discovering the IDProv server on the local network using the '_idprov._tcp' service type and a TXT record with the path "path=/path/to/directory" endpoint.
+For automated M2M provisioning this standard defines the use of DNS-SD/Zeroconf for discovering the IDProv server on the local network using the '_idprov._tcp' service type and a TXT record with the path "path=/path/to/directory" endpoint.

 The server publishes this discovery record on the local network for discovery by clients on the same network.
+Clients can obtain the IDProv information by querying the published address using the path as the endpoint.

 Additional methods of discovery are possible.
 For example using NFC to transfer the server address to the IoT device and at the same time receive the Device ID and OOB secret.
 These methods are currently out of scope of this standard but might be included in the future.